 "The BND looked for the biggest pool in which it can fish," De-Cix's lawyer, Sven-Erik Heun, told the court.
 De-Cix is capable of processing just over six terabytes of information per second, which is roughly two high-definition feature films or 2.6 billion single-spaced typed pages per second.

 De-Cix wants to put an end to the practice and filed a lawsuit against the spy agency — and by extension the Interior Ministry, which oversees the BND and its strategic signals intelligence — at the Federal Administrative Court in Leipzig.
 De-Cix claims the BND is methodically collecting entire data transcripts, thereby ignoring the statutory quantitative limit of 20 percent.
-De-Cix accused the government of
+De-Cix accused the government of breaking the law and of lacking the technical understanding to oversee the BND.

 "We consider ourselves under obligation to our customers to work towards a situation in which strategic surveillance of their telecommunications only takes place in a legal manner," De-Cix said in a statement.
 "We consider ourselves under obligation to our customers to work towards a situation in which strategic surveillance of their telecommunications only takes place in a legal manner."